Local government in New Zealand: Provincial system, 1840-1876

+Counties and boards, 1876-1989

 From 1876 onwards, councils have had distributed functions, which vary locally.
 A system of counties similar to other countries' systems was instituted.
 The counties existed alongside management boards, for example drainage and rabbit boards, with between 600 and 750 of these authorities existing throughout the 20th century.
 There were half a dozen parliamentary bills attempting to reduce the number of these authorities, including one proposed in 1912 by Joseph Ward that would see all authorities abolished and replaced with 24 provinces.
 Despite this, the system of counties and boards remained until 1989, when the Fourth Labour Government set about comprehensively reorganising the local government system by implementing the current two-tier structure of regions and territorial authorities, and reduced the number of local bodies from approximately 850 to 86.

+Amalgamation efforts

 Auckland Council is the newest local authority.
 It was created on 1 November 2010 following a three-year process that began with the Royal Commission on Auckland Governance.
 Picking up on one of the Royal Commission's recommendations, the Fifth National Government combined the functions of the existing Auckland Regional Council and the region's seven previous city and district councils into one "super-city".
 Since then, the Local Government Commission has had a role considering changes to New Zealand's local government structure.
 Further amalgamations (of the councils in the Nelson–Tasman region, the Hawkes' Bay region, the Wellington region, the three Wairarapa districts, and the West Coast region) have been mooted but did not receive sufficient public support to progress further.
 Applications for secession from Auckland Council for the North Rodney and Waiheke Island communities have also failed.

+On 25 November 2025, Local Government Minister Simon Watts and RMA Reform Minister Chris Bishop announced the Government would proposal abolishing regional councils and replacing them with "Combined territories boards," headed by mayors from the local district and city councils within the regions.
+Following feedback from local and regional councils, the Government backed away from implementing a "combined territories" board model of regional governance by early April 2026.
+On 5 May 2026, Watts and Bishop issued local and district councils with a three-month timeframe to amalgamate with other neighbouring councils, with merger plans being subject to review by the newly-established Ministry for Cities, Environment, Regions and Transport (MCERT).
+Regional councils were excluded from the merger consultation process.
+On 24 September, the Government announced that it would delay making decisions on amalgamating local councils until after the 2026 New Zealand general election.